Operation of Exhibits and Conduct

 The prohibited practices below apply to exhibitors and non-exhibitors:

-- distributing or using stick-on decals and/or similar adhesive-backed promotional items in the Walter E. Washington Convention Center
+- Distributing or using stick-on decals and/or similar adhesive-backed promotional items in the San Diego Convention Center

 - Suitcasing - canvassing or distributing any materials or product samples outside the exhibitor’s own space, the convention center and any SfN contracted hotel unless approved through an official SfN support or advertising opportunity

-- the use of the Society’s name is forbidden on signs inside or outside the exhibit area and on descriptive product literature
+- Use of the Society’s name is forbidden on signs inside or outside the exhibit area and on descriptive product literature

 SfN will provide an exhibitor lounge for booth personnel only.
 An exhibitor badge is required for entry.

 San Diego Convention Center address is 111 W Harbor Dr., San Diego, CA.

 - Transportation Information (Includes maps of the Convention Center area)